Charles-JpEG/customized-rkj-repos-zsh-theme/README.md

 # Customized rkj-repos ZSH Theme

-This project is a customized rkj-repos zsh-theme that works elegantly with macOS cmd-k shortcut.
+This project is a customized rkj-repos zsh-theme.

 ## Overview